Chapter 5: Academic Information

 • Only those courses completed with a B grade or better will be eligible for transfer.

-• The units cannot be transferred if they have been used for another degree.
+• The units cannot be transferred if they have been used for another degree or minor.

 • Since these courses were taken at SCU, the grades will count toward the overall grade point average.